West Ham: Geography

 The parish, and coterminous subsequent borough, lay east of the Lea and north of the Thames, with Leyton to the north and East Ham to the east.
 The boundary between West and East Ham was drawn from the now lost Hamfrith Waste and Hamfrith Wood in the north (then the southernmost parts of Epping Forest which extended as far south as the Romford Road at that time), along Green Street down to the small, similarly lost, natural harbour known as Ham Creek, the mouth of a small watercourse.

 The area of the parish and borough included not just central West Ham area, just south of Stratford, with the twin focuses of All Saints' Parish Church and West Ham station; but also the sub-districts of Stratford, Canning Town, Plaistow, Custom House, Silvertown, Forest Gate and the western parts of Upton Park which is shared with East Ham.

 The areas along the Lea and Thames were historically industrial with the remainder residential, mostly Victorian terraced housing interspersed with higher density post-war social housing.
 Since its urbanisation the area has always been one of the poorest in London.

 Ethnicity

 In 1971, individuals of non-European origin comprised approximately 16% of the population of West Ham, rising to approximately 30% by the 1991 census and 65.5% in the 2011 census.
 In 2011 White British people comprising 19% of the ward's population with Other White individuals forming approximately 15% of the population.

 Transport

-West Ham station on Manor Road(used to be called The Boleyn Ground) is served by the London Underground Jubilee, Hammersmith and City and District tube lines; the National Rail c2c services; and from 2010 the Docklands Light Railway.
+West Ham station on Manor Road (formerly called The Memorial Grounds) is served by the London Underground Jubilee, Hammersmith, and City and District tube lines; the National Rail c2c services; and from 2010 the Docklands Light Railway.
 Plaistow and Stratford stations are also close by.